certtools/intelmq/docs/Bots.md

 The feed format changes over time.
 The parser supports at least data from 2016 and 2020.

+Events with the Malware "TestSinkholingLoss" are ignored, as they are for the feed provider's internal purpose only and should not be processed at all.

 #### Configuration parameters

 * `use_malware_familiy_as_classification_identifier`: default: `true`.
 Use the `malw.family` field as `classification.type`.
 If `false`, check if the same as `malw.variant`.
 If it is the same, it is ignored.
 Otherwise saved as `extra.malware.family`.